CS3219-AY2324S1/ay2324s1-course-assessment-g32/README.md

 # Start Application

-Start local MySQL Server Windows Service, if necessary.
+Start local MySQL Server service, if necessary.
 Follow the first step under [Setup MySQL locally](#setup-mysql-locally).

 Start all services using the following commands: